Inzhenerka/docs.getdbt.tech/website/docs/docs/core/connect-data-platform/clickhouse-setup.md

 ## Documentation

-See the [ClickHouse website](https://clickhouse.com/docs/integrations/dbt) for the full `dbt-clickhouse` documentation entry.
+See the [ClickHouse website](https://clickhouse.com/docs/integrations/dbt) for the full documentation entry for the `dbt-clickhouse` adapter.

 ## Contributing

 We welcome contributions from the community to help improve the dbt-ClickHouse adapter.
-Whether you’re fixing a bug, adding a new feature, or enhancing documentation, your efforts are greatly appreciated!
+Whether you're fixing a bug, adding a new feature, or enhancing the documentation, your efforts are greatly appreciated!

 Please take a moment to read our [Contribution Guide](https://github.com/ClickHouse/dbt-clickhouse/blob/main/CONTRIBUTING.md) to get started.
 The guide provides detailed instructions on setting up your environment, running tests, and submitting pull requests.